dldevinc/django-awesomplete/README.md

 ## Quickstart

-Lets assume we are making a cities app in django and our `models.py` is:
+Let's assume we are making a cities app in django and our `models.py` is:
 ```python
 from django.db import models